macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

   }
 }
 ```
-By default the spacing scale is inherited by the padding, margin, width, height and gap core plugins.
+By default, the spacing scale is inherited by the padding, margin, width, height, and gap core plugins.

 ### Shared spacing
 The `spacing` section is shared by the `padding`, `margin`, `width`, and `height` properties.

-> **When you include the `spacing` section, `PurgeTSS` will automatically generate all spacing-related properties and merge them with any other spacing-related properties present in the configuration file.**
+> **When you include the `spacing` section, PurgeTSS will automatically generate all spacing-related properties and merge them with any other spacing-related properties present in the configuration file.**

 ```typescript title="Shared spacing"
 module.exports = {